Schadrack10/Go_tuts/README.md

         return b
     }

+// after creating  a struct assignment can vary

+1. variable : we initialise with the person type , just like we would add a datatype next to the variable eg. var p1 int now p1 can only contain the fields specified in the person struct , we do not use bracket but only dot notation

+         type person struct {
+	      name  string
+	      age   int
+	      addr  string
+	      phone string
+         }

+         var p1 person
+   //using dot notation to add data to person type variable

+         p1.age = 20
+         p1.name = "Steven"

+// we cannot add fields that are not defined in the

+	 p1.race = ""  //error because we do not have race defined within the people struct

+2. using a list from a struct, the type is now people , it simply replaces the type and we add people

+         var people = []people{ {name:"",age:0 ,addr:"",phone:""}}

+3.

 # Receiver functions
 >> receiver functions allows us to take in data into the function inorder to create a method